 Unlike the regular apple pie in the US, the Dutch variety is sweet, crumbly and crunchy, with a cake-like texture.
-You can get a slice or two at Winkel Café.
+So if you are wondering what to buy in Amsterdam, you can get a slice or two at Winkel Café.

 Also, the Dutch love to munch on their liquorice or “drop”, as they call it.
 There are many varieties of drops in every grocery store and candy shop you pass by in the city.
 Sweet, honey, salty, hard, chewy, minty – take your pick to bring home.
 Visit Het Oud-Hollandsch Snoepwinkeltje for an interesting time buying licorice.
 This is an old-style candy shop with large glass jars filled with goodies lining the shelves.
 Take a drop to make someone happy back home.

 Amsterdam’s Puccini Chocolate Bonbons are considered the best chocolates in the world.
 Local Amsterdam chocolatier Puccini Bomboni creates handmade bonbons in different flavours – lavender, pepper, plum, and others.
 Visit the store, if only to smell the deep cocoa scent permeating the air.
 Puccini Chocolate Bonbons are handmade and do not contain added preservatives.
 Buy a bag or box to take home; just keep in mind they expire after seven days.